 Does your partner criticize you for behavior that they expect to get a pass on?
 Do you feel like there are different rules for each of you?
 This relationship red flag will leave you feeling like you can’t ever win or do anything right.

 Look for someone who lives in integrity by having the same set of rules and standards they have for you.
 Dating over 40 means you have less time to mess around with someone who thinks they can do no wrong.

 Does your date constantly leave you feeling like you did something wrong?
 Do they guilt trip and manipulate you into doing what they want?
 Guilt is not a strategy for lasting love.

 You should feel good when you part from your date at the end of the night (or the next morning).
 Focus on finding a person who lifts you up, not someone who brings you down.

-You’ll never find a perfect person who doesn’t have any flaws but ignoring these red flags will ultimately bring you frustration and eventually heartache.
+You’ll never find a perfect person who doesn’t have any flaws but ignoring these red flags will bring you frustration and heartache.
 Dating over 40 doesn’t mean you have to put up with bad behavior or settle for less than a true soul partnership.
 (We were both over 40 when we met and started dating.)

 The dating process allows you to cultivate discernment so you can evaluate who’s a match for you and who isn’t.
 Look for someone who values the same things as you.
 A person who wants the same things out of life, who has grown over the years, and who has learned from their past relationship mistakes.
 Remember, anyone can display some of these behaviors occasionally, but if they’re repetitive, it’s more likely that there’s a problem.